Staff Prep 09: async vs sync in Python — When Async Actually Helps

 April 4, 20269 min readPART 07 / 18

 Back to Part 08: FastAPI Lifecycle.
 "Just make it async" is cargo-cult engineering.
-Async Python is a concurrency mechanism, not a speed mechanism.
-It helps exactly one class of problem: I/O-bound waiting.
-Applied to CPU-bound work, it makes things strictly worse.
-This is the most important distinction in Python backend architecture.
+Async Python is a concurrency mechanism.
+It helps exactly one class of problem: waiting on I/O. Apply it to CPU-bound work and you've made things worse, not better.
+I'd argue this is the single most important distinction in Python backend architecture, and most of the async Python I read in interviews gets it wrong.

 The event loop: one thread, cooperative multitasking

 Python's asyncio event loop runs on a single OS thread.
-It executes coroutines cooperatively: when a coroutine hits an await, it suspends and yields control back to the event loop, which then runs another coroutine.
-No OS context switch.
-No thread overhead.
-Pure user-space scheduling.
+It executes coroutines cooperatively.
+When a coroutine hits an await, it suspends and hands control back to the loop, which then picks up another coroutine.
+No OS context switch, no thread overhead, pure user-space scheduling.

-The benefit: thousands of concurrent I/O operations can be in-flight simultaneously, all on one thread, without the overhead of thousands of OS threads.
-A single uvicorn worker can handle 10,000 concurrent slow HTTP requests if they are all waiting on I/O.
+The upside is that thousands of concurrent I/O operations can be in-flight at once, all on one thread, without the cost of thousands of OS threads.
+A single Uvicorn worker can juggle 10,000 slow HTTP requests if they're all waiting on I/O.

 python